Learn Connacht Irish

 Yes, one of the founders of this site is a non-native speaker, Darren Ó Riagáin, who is said by native speakers from Dún Chaocháin to sound indistinguishable from them.
 There are a few aspects to achieving native like fluency:

 - Use the sounds of Irish, don't use the sounds of English.
-Many monoglot English speakers will be unaware that the english language has a particular set of pronunciations that clearly distinguish it (as do all languages).
+Many monoglot English speakers will be unaware that the English language has a particular set of pronunciations that clearly distinguish it (as do all languages).
 If you use these sounds instead of Irish ones, you will always sound like you're speaking English, even if you use Irish words.
 Abairt helps here by allowing you to hear native pronunciation when learning, in a natural conversation flow.

 - Use Irish idioms and syntax.
 If you translate English into Irish directly it will sound like English to people who know it (almost everyone these days, unfortunately).